streambased-io/streambased-demos/cases/8_Fake_Invoice_Scam/README.md

 [Example_Investigation.mov](media/Example_Investigation.mov)

+The prompts that are run in the video above are:

+1. Can you please give me a bar chart of monthly expenses?
+2. Please could you check if there are any duplicate invoices in the month with the highest expenses?
+3. Please now give me a list of the employees who approved the duplicate invoices, including their names and ids, you do not need to show duplicates

 ## Notes

 Technically the only scam that occurs here is the invoice that does not have a delivery attached to it.